 - A/B Testing Screenshots

 On average, A/B testing screenshots can boost your app page performance up to 20%.
 You can experiment with background color, copy, landscape/portrait orientation, or shuffle the same screenshots to see which one should run in the front.
 The maximum improvement we observed got up to 650%.
-Some of the key metrics (besides conversion rate) you want to look at are screenshot view rate and average view duration.
+Some of the key metrics (besides conversion rate) you want to look at are the screenshot view rate and the average view duration.

 - A/B Testing Icons